 Having a gap in employment is a lot more common than you may think.
 And it is actually becoming increasingly popular to take time out of work voluntarily.

 Regardless of whether you have made a personal decision to take a career gap or you have had one imposed on you for reasons beyond your control, you are not alone – and there’s no reason to treat it as a big hole that needs to be covered up and explained away.

 The economic turbulence of recent times means that more people than ever will have career gaps.
 The Covid-19 pandemic sent a ripple of shock through the jobs market in almost every sector, leaving many people in uncertain career situations through absolutely no fault of their own.
 And in many cases, the situation is opening up new opportunities.

-The days of the nonstop, one-track career are disappearing.
-A more fluid approach, in which people dip in and out of a career to make more time for travel and personal development, is on the rise.
+The bigger picture is that the traditional nonstop, one-track career has been disappearing for a long time.
+A more fluid approach, in which people dip in and out of a career to make more time for travel, personal development and lifestyle changes, is on the rise.

-If you take a career gap it does not mean you are halting your career progression.
-It just means that you are stepping back from your regular workplace environment to develop in other ways.
+If you have a career gap it does not necessarily mean you have halted your career progression.
+It could mean that you have stepped back from your regular workplace environment to develop in other ways.